-- With your floor push ups, your upper arms is coming down to where you’re parallel to the floor and press back away.
+- Your upper arms come down to where you’re parallel to the floor and press back away.

 - You want to ensure that your entire body is moving towards the floor simultaneously.

-- You don’t want your head leading or your pelvis leading, and one training tip that works really nicely is to place a ruler down your shirt.
+- One training tip that works really nicely is to place a ruler down your shirt.

 The Twist Push Ups is a strength exercise from the Exercise for Better Bones program specifically designed for the Elite Level.
 The exercise targets the muscles of the chest, triceps, deep abdominals and back.
 It also targets the bones in the wrist, spine and hips.

-With the twist push ups, the only tricky part is your foot position, in that you want to have your feet wide enough apart so that when you rotate, you’re able to go onto the inside and also the outside of each foot without them getting in each other’s way.
+The tricky part of the twist push up exercise is your foot position.
+You want your feet wide enough apart so that when you rotate, you’re able to go onto the inside and also the outside of each foot without them getting in each other’s way.